Kuldeep-verma-dev/E-commerce-Medical/README.md

 # E-commerce-Medical

-This is my medicine related website where we can buy medicine and other product.
+This is my medicine related website where we can buy medicine and other product.`<br>`

+Html, css ,  javascript ,python with django